-Why pay a tourist price at a merchant store abroad, when you can get things for its local price?
+Why pay the “tourist price” at a merchant store abroad, when you can get things for the local price?

 Merchants are notoriously famous for scamming tourists who are unacquainted with the local prices.
 They will charge you more than the original price and make heavy profits without you having a clue about it.

 This is where haggling comes to play.
-Haggling is a technique used by experienced shoppers to lower the price if a product or a service.
+Haggling is a technique used by experienced shoppers to lower the price of a product or service.
 The trick is to negotiate until you get deal of your liking.
 This becomes more challenging when you are shopping abroad.

 1. Show the money